 Development costs, as well as integrating payment options and third-party integrations, are much more flexible and cost-effective with website applications.

-Benefit 5: Upkeep: “Don’t Just Set It and Forget It.”
+Reason 5: Upkeep: “Don’t Just Set It and Forget It.”

 The development hurdles with native applications was mentioned earlier in the article, but it is worth expanding upon, as native app support becomes increasingly more of an issue as your business expands and your code becomes more complex and feature-rich.